 DEAL: Get 25% off your first order!
 No coupon needed, just use this link to subscribe!

-Smalls has two different fragrance-free options and both were touted as anti-tracking and virtually dust-free, scent absorptive, and easy to clean.
-Since one of my two cats will not use silica, I selected millet, which is an ancient grain, I even grew up eating it as a side dish!
+Smalls Millet Litter ($18) Smalls has two different fragrance-free options and both were touted as anti-tracking and virtually dust-free, scent absorptive, and easy to clean.
+Millet is an ancient grain, I even grew up eating it as a side dish!
 It is environmentally-friendly and biodegradable.

 Some info about cats bathroom behavior was noted on the package.